MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-positive-pay.md

 ms.locfileid: "8517557"
 ---
 # <a name="export-a-positive-pay-file"></a>Export a Positive Pay File
-To make sure that your bank only clears validated cheques and amounts, you can export a Positive Pay file that contains supplier information, cheque number, and payment amount, which you send to the bank for reference when you process payments.
+To make sure that your bank only clears validated cheques and amounts, you can export a Positive Pay file that contains vendor information, cheque number, and payment amount, which you send to the bank for reference when you process payments.

 [!INCLUDE[prod_short](includes/prod_short.md)] is preconfigured to support Positive Pay files for Bank of America and City Bank.